What Is a Chargeback?

 How the Chargeback Process Works

-The chargeback process involves several parties and typically follows this sequence:
+A chargeback involves several parties and typically goes like this:

-• Step 1 -- Customer disputes The cardholder contacts their bank (the card issuer) to dispute a transaction, providing a reason code
+- Step 1 — Customer disputes.
+The cardholder contacts their bank (the card issuer) to dispute the transaction, citing a reason code

-• Step 2 -- Issuer reviews The issuer evaluates the claim and, if it has merit, initiates a chargeback
+- Step 2 — Issuer reviews.
+The issuer weighs up the claim and, if it stacks up, opens a chargeback

-• Step 3 -- Acquirer notified The chargeback is sent through the card network to the merchant's acquiring bank
+- Step 3 — Acquirer notified.
+The chargeback travels through the card network to the merchant's acquiring bank

-• Step 4 -- Funds debited The transaction amount is debited from the merchant's account, along with a chargeback fee (typically 15 to 25 GBP)
+- Step 4 — Funds debited.
+The transaction amount comes out of the merchant's account, along with a chargeback fee (typically 15 to 25 GBP)

-• Step 5 -- Merchant notified The merchant receives notification and has the option to accept the chargeback or fight it through representment
+- Step 5 — Merchant notified.
+The merchant gets the notification and decides whether to accept the chargeback or fight it through representment

-The entire process can take anywhere from a few weeks to several months to resolve.
+Start to finish, the process takes anywhere from a few weeks to several months.

 Common Chargeback Reason Codes

-Each card network uses its own system of reason codes, but the most common categories include:
+Each card network has its own reason code system, but the most common categories shake out like this:

-• Fraud / Unauthorised transaction The cardholder claims they did not authorise the payment
+- Fraud / Unauthorised transaction — the cardholder says they didn't authorise the payment

-• Goods or services not received The customer says they never got what they paid for
+- Goods or services not received — the customer claims they never got what they paid for

-• Product not as described What was delivered did not match what was advertised
+- Product not as described — what turned up didn't match what was advertised

-• Processing errors Duplicate charges, incorrect amounts, or technical issues
+- Processing errors — duplicate charges, wrong amounts, technical issues

-• Cancelled recurring payment The customer cancelled a subscription but was still charged
+- Cancelled recurring payment — the customer cancelled a subscription but was still billed

 The True Cost of Chargebacks

-• The transaction amount The full payment is reversed, but you have already delivered the goods or service
+- The transaction amount.
+The full payment is reversed, but you've already delivered the goods or service

-• Chargeback fees Your acquirer charges a fee for each chargeback, typically 15 to 25 GBP
+- Chargeback fees.
+Your acquirer charges a fee per chargeback — typically 15 to 25 GBP

-• Administrative costs Staff time spent gathering evidence, responding to disputes, and managing the process
+- Administrative costs.
+Staff time gathering evidence, replying to disputes, and managing the back-and-forth

-• Higher processing rates Merchants with high chargeback ratios face increased processing fees
+- Higher processing rates.
+Merchants with high chargeback ratios get hit with increased processing fees

-• Monitoring programmes If your chargeback ratio exceeds card brand thresholds (typically 1% of transactions), you may be placed in a monitoring programme with additional fines and requirements
+- Monitoring programmes.
+If your chargeback ratio breaks the card brand thresholds (usually 1% of transactions), you land in a monitoring programme with extra fines and reporting requirements

-• Account termination Persistent high chargeback ratios can lead to your acquiring bank closing your merchant account
+- Account termination.
+Persistently high chargeback ratios can end with your acquirer closing your merchant account

 Preventing Chargebacks